ShreyNiraula/ROS_General/README.md

 - for purpose of accelerated, slowed or stepped control over system's percieved time

 - eg cases are playing bag file, playing sensor data according to timestamp of sensor data // according to sensor calibrated timing, being simulated on the environment
-- needs to be subsribed and published on images (accepts image format only)

 ## More Depth Knowledge
 - simulation time is published on /clock